Shuyib/mouse_gut_OTU/README.md

 ---
 Setting up your environment

-    Download Anaconda for your operating system for Python 3 anaconda

 	Create a conda environment like mine:

 	`conda env create -f environment.yml`

 	This creates an environment called py35.
 Activate it with this command in your terminal

 	`source activate py35`

 	In your terminal, in the directory where you cloned this repository.
 Run this command

-    jupyter notebook otu_data_viz.ipynb
+	`jupyter notebook otu_data_viz.ipynb`

+---

 A codebook will be provided for the .csv file: I encourage you to go through the exercise [here.](http://77.235.253.122/tutorials/courses/16s-metabarcoding-analysis/) to generate the **0.16.cons.taxonomy.csv dataset**.
 Which was created by processing .fastq files obtained from *Mus musculus.* with [Mothur](https://www.mothur.org/).

+Download Anaconda for your operating system for Python 3 anaconda